 - Emerging, not yet reached the expected level of development

 - Expected, met the expected level of development

 - Exceeding, beyond the expected level of development for their age

 Reporting to Parents

-- End of year report
+- All parents will receive an end of year report

 Please download the parent leaflets for your relevant year group: